 Choosing a sober living home is the smart choice for someone who is serious about succeeding in their recovery.
-This is an opportunity for a bit more freedom, while still maintaining some structure to your life.
+This is an opportunity for a bit more freedom while still maintaining some structure in your life.
 In other words, it allows you to take baby steps back into life.

 Sober living homes provide you with: